 My healthiness journey started in Sept 2010 when I saw a picture of myself and didn't recognize the girl staring back at me.
 I joined Weight Watchers and started running.
-This is my story - so far I have lost 70 pounds, run 2 marathons and gained a new appreciation for what my body can do!
+This is my story - I have lost 70 pounds, run 2 marathons and gained a new appreciation for what my body can do!
 Join me on this journey, won't you?

 I have not posted a ton about my kids since I started focusing the blog more on my weight loss journey - but today it is imperative I share with you - a little girl who turns TWO!!!!